 Best places to go paddle boarding in the West Midlands

 The premium spots for anyone looking for some West Midlands paddle boarding action.

 1. Paddle boarding in Whitchurch

-Alderford Lake is great for both experienced paddle boarders and complete beginners.
-Those with their own paddle boarding equipment are welcome to bring it for use on the lake.
-Alternatively, those who don’t own their own equipment have the option to rent boards and paddles.
-Alderford Lake offer equipment hire every weekend between April and September, and during the week throughout the school holidays.
+Alderford Lake is ideal for both experienced paddle boarders and complete beginners.
+Visitors are welcome to use their own paddle boarding equipment on the lake, and equipment is available to hire every weekend between April and September, and during the week throughout the school holidays.